jessecui/llm-risk-auditor/README.md

 ## How to use it

-1. Choose one of the sample datasets or upload your own logs
+1. Select a sample dataset or upload custom logs
-2. Hit "Run Audit"
+2. Initiate the audit process
-3. See the results, including flagged issues and suggestions
+3. Review results, including flagged issues and recommendations

 ## API Usage

-You can also use it programmatically:
+The API can be integrated programmatically:

 ```python
 import requests